 Shopping!!!
 That is a word that gets everyone pumped and into their heels.
 What is it about this word that seems to get everyone going absolutely gaga?
-Is it the joy of new clothes, fancy jewelry or simply the smell of mint-scented soles or walking on hard-wood floors?
-Maybe it is also the excitement of trying something different, something funky and maybe something not you.
+Is it the joy of new clothes, fancy jewelry, or simply the smell of mint-scented soles or walking on hard-wood floors?
+Maybe it is also the excitement of trying something different, something funky, and maybe something not you.
 Shopping, be it retail or street shopping, has something in common- the ability to attract and create a desire.
 This is the vantage point for the shopkeepers, the most attractive shop has more customers.
 How to design retail interior space with the help of the book “Why we buy” by Paco Underhill:

 1. Having a Visible Entrance

-Having a grand entrance is perhaps the most important thing required for retail space.
+Having a grand entrance is perhaps the most important thing required for retail interior space.
 The entrance should be visibly distant to allow a customer to easily recognize it from outside.
 The research done by Underhill shows that more time spent on finding the entrance impacts negatively on the shop.

 2. Transition Zone

 The transition zone is the space taken by the customers to get adjusted to the shop, light, and environment.
 The transition zone is the first five to fifteen feet into the store, depending on the size of the shop.
 This is the transition zone between the outside and inside, which should give the sense of what’s in store for them.
 This can be achieved through the use of colors, texture, or scent.

 3. Product Display

 The product must be ideally placed at eye-level for the ease of the customer.
 Highly attractive displays should preferably be placed at the end of an aisle to encourage the customers further into the shop.

 The aisle should have enough space to allow one person to pause and another to walk past.
 The “butt-brush” effect is when narrow aisles bring a customer’s back close to another.
 The butt-brush effect is found to reduce the chance of purchase regardless of the interest shown towards the product.